-Increasing the "Feelgood Factor" of your facial treatments increasing your clients enjoyment, shows your professionalism and concern for your clients comfort and greatly improves your repeat booking ratio, after all satisfied clients do return.
+Increasing the "Feel-good Factor" of your facial treatments increases your clients enjoyment, shows your professionalism and concern for your clients comfort and greatly improves your repeat booking ration.
+After all, satisfied clients do return.

-6. Remember the extremities.
-For clients with Reynauds' syndrome or simply poor circulation they would appreciate a warm towel or heated booties and mitts to heat those frosty digits.
+- Remember the extremities.
+For clients with Reynauds syndrome or simply poor circulation they would appreciate a warm towel or heated booties and mitts to heat those frosty digits.

 And now may the treatment begin!